Dan Hicken: Family

 On March 16, 2003, Hicken wed Reagan Dowling, a special education teacher in Jacksonville.
 He has three children: Danielle and Drew with his previous wife, Donna Deegan; and Brooks Dowling, from his second marriage.

 Community involvement

 His community affiliations include the Tom Coughlin Jay Fund Foundation which provides money to help the families of children with leukemia; MaliVai Washington Kids Foundation which promotes academic achievement and positive life skills for youth through the game of tennis.
 Dan also participates in or MCs numerous benefit golf tournaments and charity events each year.

-Mr. Hicken AKA "King of Googan Nation" is a revered Patriot and the epitome of who every little boy/girl should want to be when they grow up.
-Dan has influenced many from Tim Tebow, Tom Coughlin, Tony Boselli, The late "Balls" Davis, and even Former Met great Daniel Murphy.
-Dan is a man among boys, a king among pawns Dan makes all those around him better in relationships, work ethic, religion & life!

 Awards

 Hicken was recognized for his sports knowledge and reputation by being selected as a voting sports journalist for the Heisman Trophy.
 He won a regional Emmy for his series on Jacksonville's quest for an NFL team, and an award for the best sportscast in the state in 1992.